SANJEEV61/Event-Scheduler-Site/README.md

 Step 5: Click on new and create a new Database.
 In our case database name is "lms_db".

 Step 6: Once Database is created successfully, click on import.
-Import the database which resides in SQL folder of the downloaded souce code.
+Import the database which resides in SQL folder of the downloaded source code.

 step 7: Now type localhost/eventschdulersite(folder name) in your favourite web browser.
 A localhost(127.0.0.1) for your system will be created which runs the
         PHP code efficiently with fully functional database.